Connect with us

 Kenyan apartment owners will receive title deeds for their units starting in January 2024, three years after the Sectional Properties Act 2020 passed.

-According to Lands and Physical Planning Cabinet Secretary Zack Njeru, the implementation of the law, that was enacted in December 2020 has been hindered by various challenges, including the impact of Covid-19 pandemic.
+According to Lands and Physical Planning Cabinet Secretary Zack Njeru, the implementation of the law, which was enacted in December 2020 has been hindered by various challenges, including the impact of the Covid-19 pandemic.

 However, the signing of the agreement is expected to resolve the issues, with every compliant homeowner expected to obtain an apartment title deed for their property in the next six months.